Keisuke Nakamura | KATANA CASE SHI

 Keisuke Nakamura

-In high school, I even considered purchasing a real Japanese sword through online auctions, but ultimately gave up due to family concerns.
+When he was in high school, he considered buying a Japanese sword through an online auction, but gave up after his family opposed the idea.

 ■Media appearances, awards, etc.